buxiangqimingle233/spatial_sim/README.md

 cmake .. && make -j
 ```

 The executable file is build/bin/spatialsim.
-Run it without any paramters, we encode the runfile now.
+Run it without any paramters, we encode the runfile path with codes now.

 ## Notes

-We haven't integrated `core` yet, it still needs some efforts ...
+* Use `git submodule update --init --recursive --remote` to track submodules with the latest version.
+* WARNING: The above command will NOT pull & merge submodules to their master branches, but create NULL branches instead.
+You should enter the submodule and create a temporal branch using ``git checkout -b temp`` to hold the commit you just pulled.
+You can work on that branch, and push `temp` to the `master` branch in remote.